 Potential conflicts of interests, and how I go about these:

 - I am an advisor in three companies where I receive equity in return for advising and an investor in several others.
 My typical investments are in the $5,000-15,000 range.
 My main goal with investing is to stay in the loop with interesting, exciting, and forward-looking companies and startups, and use these connections to get a pulse of things happening at startups.
 I disclose my affiliation, should I mention any of these companies in my writing, and aim to not bias in overly favoring these companies.
+Note that I have stopped investing in companies as of mid-2022 and I'm not sure if I'll do further investments, given investing also creates bias which I want to minimize.

 - I run a talent collective and jobs board where companies can post jobs or purchase a membership.
 Whether a company is or was a customer here does not influence if I write about them or not.
 I run my job board independent of my newsletter and don't keep tabs on specific customers.